Goutham-IITJ/osl-mujoco/README.md

 `tools/oslcad.py` is the geometry layer — STL reading, exact mesh mass properties, the URDF graph, rigid-cluster contraction, density rules.
-`tools/build_mjcf.py` turns that into the two MJCF scenes and is where every measured constant lives.
+`tools/build_mjcf.py` turns that into the three MJCF scenes and is where every measured constant lives.
 Alongside each scene it writes `models/osl_v2_<scene>.pred.json`: the masses, world centres of mass, hinge anchors and mesh bounding box it expects MuJoCo to report, so that `check_model.py` can hold MuJoCo to the CAD instead of merely asking whether it compiled.
-`tools/validate_mjcf.py` re-implements MuJoCo's compile checks in pure Python so the model can be verified without MuJoCo installed; both scenes currently pass clean, 1767 and 1815 checks with no warnings.
+`tools/validate_mjcf.py` re-implements MuJoCo's compile checks in pure Python so the model can be verified without MuJoCo installed; all three scenes currently pass clean — 1767, 1815 and 1979 checks with no warnings.
 It also independently re-derives the `flat` keyframe from the emitted XML, because a keyframe whose whole purpose is "stand the leg level on the floor" is exactly the kind of claim that can be silently false — the sole geometry it replaced sat 4.6 mm below the mesh it was meant to hug and nothing noticed.